 Bhim Army Chief Chandrashekar Azad visits Jama Masjid

-Flanked by his supporters and locals, Azad read out the Preamble to the Constitution.

-Calling for repeal of the Citizenship Amendment Act, which he termed as a "black act", he said nothing is more important than keeping the country together.
+Calling for repeal of the Citizenship Amendment Act, which he termed as a "black act", he said nothing is bigger than keeping the country together.
+Thirty-three year old Azad was released from Tihar Jail on bail on Thursday night and received a rousing welcome by his supporters.

+At Jama Masjid in old Delhi, where anti-Citizenship Amendment Act protest was taking place, Azad also lauded women participating in the anti-CAA protests at Shaheen Bagh, Jamia Millia University and other parts of the country.
+"This (anti CAA) movement is for the future of this country, for our identity and to uphold the Constitution.
+It is our responsibility to strengthen it," he said.

+Azad said it is the fundamental duty of citizens to protect the Constitution and also urged people to carry out peaceful protests against the CAA.
+The Bhim Army chief will also visit the Karbala at Jor Bagh and Bangla Sahib Gurudwara.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)